Faazil/100-days-of-devops/challenges/week-01/day-04.md

 ---

-## 🎯 Challenge Description
+## 🎯 Challenge Scenario

-In a bid to automate backup processes, the `xFusionCorp Industries` sysadmin team has developed a new bash script named `xfusioncorp.sh`.
-While the script has been distributed to all necessary servers, it lacks executable permissions on `App Server 1` within the Stratos Datacenter.
+In a bid to automate backup processes, the xFusionCorp Industries sysadmin team has developed a new bash script named `xfusioncorp.sh`.
+While the script has been distributed to all necessary servers, it lacks executable permissions on App Server 1 within the Stratos Datacenter.

-Your task is to grant executable permissions to the `/tmp/xfusioncorp.sh` script on `App Server 1`.
+Your task is to grant executable permissions to the `/tmp/xfusioncorp.sh` script on App Server 1.
 Additionally, ensure that all users have the capability to execute it.

+> **Lab Environment**: Complete this challenge on [KodeKloud Engineer](https://kodekloud.com/kodekloud-engineer) platform with pre-configured lab infrastructure.

+---

 ## 📋 Prerequisites